Lakes & Forests

 ALB Albany International

-Tour Status
+Tour difficulty

 Day 1

-Meet the group in either Saratoga Spring for a courtesy shuttle, or at the home base for the night, Friends Lake Inn.
+Meet the group in either Saratoga Springs for a courtesy shuttle, or at the home base for the night, Friends Lake Inn.
 Quickly we will be on country roads leading into the Adirondacks.
 Valley roads and a few short climbs will take us by babbling streams, lake views, and forested land.
-Arriving at Friends Lake Inn by early afternoon, there will be time to relax and enjoy the beautiful inn.
+Arriving back at Friends Lake Inn by early afternoon, there will be time to relax and enjoy the beautiful inn.
 The inn has canoes and kayaks for exploring Friends Lake, hiking trails, and a pool and sauna.

 Later we’ll reconvene for dinner onsite at Friends Lake Inn’s acclaimed restaurant.